secinto/simple2secure/readme.md

 or you can use our BETA portal https://simple2secure.info:51003/#/ (currently not available).

 ### General remark:
 If you have a virus scanner running on your machine it is required that you either postpone it or you make an exception for the portal (Java task).
 This is necessary in order to guarantee correct execution of the simple2secure.portal since it tries to send emails if required which can fail depending on the virus scanner used.

 ## simple2secure.portal
 1) Download and install MongoDB Community Edition
-2) Start mongodb by running "mongod" command from the shell
-3) Download and install gradle from from https://gradle.org/releases/
+2) Download and install gradle from from https://gradle.org/releases/
+3) Set environment varibale for gradle
+		3.1) set GRADLE_HOME={path_of_the_extracted_directory}
+		3.2) set PATH=%GRADLE_HOME%\bin;%PATH%

-3) Navigate to the simple2secure root folder and run "gradle eclipse"
+4) Navigate to the simple2secure root folder and run "gradle eclipse"
-4) Open project in eclipse and you can run it directly from the eclipse IDE
+5) Open project in eclipse and you can run it directly from the eclipse IDE

 ## simple2secure.web
 1) Download and install NodeJS (verified with 10.16.3 LTS) from https://nodejs.org/en/download/